zd11024/NaviLLM/README.md

 ```

 ## Data Processing and Models
 The data directory is structed as follows.
+Please download the processed data and features from [One Drive](https://mycuhk-my.sharepoint.com/:f:/r/personal/1155204980_link_cuhk_edu_hk/Documents/Projects/NaviLLM/data?csf=1&web=1&e=kA8GdD).

-And we will release the processed data and checkpoints as soon as possible.
+And we will release the models as soon as possible.

 ```